quanganh/hpricot/README.md

+# Hpricot (patched for Ruby 2.7+ on macOS ARM64)
+This is a patched fork of [Hpricot](https://github.com/asakusarb/hpricot) that fixes build issues with Ruby 2.7+ and Apple Silicon (ARM64).
+The original gem is no longer maintained.

+## Usage in Bundler
+In your `Gemfile`:
+`gem 'hpricot', git: 'git@github.com:quanganh/hpricot.git', branch: '0.8.6-patched'`

 # Hpricot, Read Any HTML

 Hpricot is a fast, flexible HTML parser written in C.  It's designed to be very